 - Tax benefits: New residents may qualify for Italy’s flat tax regime, paying a fixed amount on foreign income instead of regular tax rates, if they are living in Italy and become tax residents.
 This can be beneficial for high-net-worth individuals.

-To qualify for the Italian Elective Residence Visa, you need to show sufficient income from non-employment sources, such as pensions, property ownership, or investments.
+To qualify for the Elective Residence Visa, you must meet a few requirements, such as sufficient income from non-employment sources, such as pensions, property ownership, or investments.

 - Have stable, sufficient financial resources to live in Italy without working.

-- Applicants must provide health insurance that covers at least €30,000 per person per year.
+- Have health insurance that covers at least €30,000 per person per year.

 Qualifying dependents